sedroche/proposals/metrics/mobile-app-metrics.md

 ## Problem Description

-As mobile applications become more successful, system metrics data becomes invaluable for developers to observe the landscape of application installations and make sure further development and deployment of backend services will not affect users.
+As Mobile Apps are developed, improved and iterated on, different versions of those Apps can be used on many different devices.
+System metrics data becomes invaluable for developers to observe the landscape of application installations and make sure further development and deployment of backend services will not affect users.

 ## Proposed Solution